rannn367/tp/docs/DeveloperGuide.md

 * Self-contained application: An application that does not require external dependencies or an internet connection for its core features to function.

-* Scalability: The system’s ability to maintain performance and responsiveness even as the user base or data size increases.
+* Scalability: The system's ability to maintain performance and responsiveness even as the user base or data size increases.

 * Undo/Redo functionality: A feature that allows users to reverse or reapply their last action, improving usability and error recovery.